Code-Institute-Submissions/dkeddie-MS2/README.md

 **5** | **As a user, I want to see the current weather in the chosen destination**
 ---------|----------------
-(a) | A currerent weather tile is included on the page.
+(a) | A Current Weather tile is included on the page.
 (b) | ![Current Weather](/README-attachments/CurrentWeather.jpg  "Current Weather")
 _____________